 No, you don’t need to be able to read music to join the choir.
 The choir master works through the music with everyone at the same pace.
-Practice tracks are also available to all members of the ENO Community Choir to aid learning outside of choir sessions.
+Practice tracks are also available to members of the choir to aid learning outside of choir sessions.

 What else can I get involved with?

-Priority is given to choir members to take part in intensive one-day workshops at the end of each term to further develop their chorus skills and sing alongside professional singers.
-These workshops will allow singers to develop their performance skills and a deeper understanding of the production they have been working on throughout the term.
+Priority is given to choir members to take part in intensive one-day workshops at the end of most terms to further develop their chorus skills and sing alongside professional singers.
+These workshops allow singers to develop their performance skills and a deeper understanding of the production they have been working on throughout the term.
 Working with a choral director, movement director, and repetiteur, participants sing the chorus repertoire learnt during the term and work on several scenes from main stage productions.